-• You and any joint tenants must sign and date the form in the correct place.
+- you and any joint tenant must sign and date the form in the correct place

-• If you live in the house with your husband or wife ( who are not joint tenants), they must also sign the form to confirm they have agreed to give up the tenancy.
+- if you live in the house with your partner (who are not joint tenants), they must also sign the form to confirm they have agreed to give up the tenancy

-4. Inspecting your property before you leave to make sure that it is being left in a satisfactory condition.
+Inspecting your property before you leave to make sure that it is being left in a satisfactory condition

 After the inspection, we will let you know if you need to:

 - remove alterations or improvements you have carried out without our permission

 - carry out any repairs you are responsible for